 Keep grapefruits at room temperature before juicing to get the most out of it.
 To prepare, quarter the fruit and peel off the skin.

-If you find the grapefruit juice too bitter or sour, here’s suggestion of one of my favorite combos that makes it so delicious.
-You may omit the carrots or green apples if you find it too sweet.
+If you find grapefruit juice too bitter or sour, here’s suggestion of one of my favorite combos that makes it so delicious.

 Grapefruit contains high levels of flavonoid naringin that will reject synthetic man-made drugs.
 This is beneficial for our human cells because it helps to recognize alien compounds which should not be in our body, therefore, are treated as toxins.